Parenting

 1. Acknowledge the Emotion, Not the Demand

-You don't need to give in to "I want candy," but saying "You're frustrated, aren't you?" helps the child feel understood and calms them faster.
+You do not need to give in to "I want candy," but saying "You are frustrated, right?" helps the child feel understood and calms them faster.
+This "emotion labeling" builds the foundation for children to eventually express their feelings in words.

 2. Offer Choices

 Instead of "Get dressed," try "Red shirt or blue shirt?"
 Choosing for themselves satisfies their need for autonomy and reduces resistance.
-(Books on parenting can also be helpful)
+Books on parenting can also be helpful

 3. Accept Your Own Limits

 Parents are human too.
 Feeling frustrated is normal.
 When you hit your limit, ensure safety and step away to breathe.
 No one needs to be a perfect parent.
-(Books on parenting stress offer coping strategies)
+Books on parenting stress offer coping strategies

 Anticipating Tantrum Triggers